Category

 Optimizing MBBRs with CFD

-By Press Release, Project Report, Think Fluid Dynamix
+By Paper, Think Fluid Dynamix

 Figure 1: Flow velocities experienced by the carriers in the IFAS reactor